XinGclover/douban_comments_tracker/README.md

 * PostgreSQL – Relational database for structured storage
 * Airflow (planned) – For hourly task scheduling and monitoring
 * Jupyter Notebook – Used for exploratory data analysis and prototyping
-* Looker Studio / Tableau (optional) – For dashboard creation and visualizations
+* Metabase – For dashboard creation and visualizations locally

 ### 🗃 Database Schema ###